 Haverstraw has numerous active pull boxes, as well as blank ‘auto alarm’ boxes, and box assignments for corners without boxes.
 These boxes, when pulled or activated, cause the horn to sound, the tapes and gongs to run, a ‘quick call’ to sound on the pagers and it digitally sends the location data to Rockland County Fire Control.
 The radio operator at 44-Control can see the location of the box on the digitizer, ascertain a location, and then announce it over the air.
 Each box has a numbered code that corresponds to a corner or building in the Village.
 Box 216 is the corner of Main and Third St’s, for example.
 Certain codes also give special meaning.
 Box 1-2 for example is a request for a pumper and the EM, 3-3-3-3 is mutual aid, 1 blast is a fault in the telegraph.

-Rockland County Fire Control, or 44-Control, receives data from pulled boxes, and using a digitizer, they can then ascertain the location of the alarm, and cause a home alert tone and then announce the location of the alarm.
-Conversely, when 44-Control receives a telephone alarm or 911 call, using GPS they cross refrence to the nearest corner box count so in Haverstraw, you can hear the actual box number.
+Rockland County Fire Control, or 44-Control, receives data from pulled boxes via a dedicated circuit and digitizer, located at 4-100.
+44-Control will then ascertain the location of the alarm, cause a home alert tone and then announce the location of the alarm.
+Conversely, when 44-Control receives a telephone alarm or 911 call, they cross reference to the nearest corner box count and send the data back to the digitizer, so in Haverstraw, you hear the box number.

-In a real emergency, the box would be activated by pulling the lever, the Horns will blast, the ‘Quick Call’ would page the membership, the digitizer would notify 44-Control who would then broadcast Home Alert tones and announce the location over the air.
+In an emergency, the box would be activated by pulling the lever, the Horns will blast, the ‘Quick Call’ would page the membership, the digitizer would notify 44-Control who would then broadcast Home Alert tones and announce the location over the air.

 Click Here for a Box List